sperfu/scFAN/Data/Readme.md

 <pre><code>$ ln -s ../../SRR891269.forward.1x2.bw SRR891269.forward.1x2.bw
 $ ln -s ../../wgEncodeDukeMapabilityUniqueness35bp.bigWig wgEncodeDukeMapabilityUniqueness35bp.bigWig
 </code></pre>
-For the record, due to the size of the disk, for each single cell data, I only uploaded all the needed files into GM12878 subfolder, you can simply copy those tar.gz files into either K562 or H1ESC subfolders, for example:
+For the record, due to the size of the disk, for each single cell data, I only uploaded all the needed files into GM12878 subfolder, you can simply copy those tar.gz files into either K562 or H1ESC subfolders, for example(K562):
 <pre><code>$ cp *tar.gz ../K562/ && tar zxvf *tar.gz
 $ cd gz_files_BJ
 </code></pre>
 because all the bed files and bigwig files are the same for each single cell.
-The only place you need to change is the link and the bigwig.txt file.
+The only places you need to change are the link and the bigwig.txt file.
 Taking BJ cells from K562 subfolder as an example:
 <pre><code>$ ln -s ../K562_rep2.bw K562_rep2.bw
 </code></pre>